 - 28 oz / 800g / 3 + ⅓ cup canned crushed tomatoes , or passata, (if you only have diced or whole canned tomatoes just run them through the blender until smooth)

 - 2 x 15 oz or 2 400g cans / 3½ cups canned kidney beans , drained

 - 2 medium green bell peppers , deseeded and chopped

 - 2 large carrots , peeled and chopped

 - 2 teaspoons salt

-- ⅓ cup chili powder (see recipe notes if you are in the UK)
+- ⅓ cup chili powder (see recipe notes if you are are not using American style chili powder)

 - 2 teaspoons dried thyme

 - 1200mls / 40oz / 5 cups water , you might not need it all

 - Warm the oil in a large pan over a medium heat, then sauté the onion and carrot until the onion is starting to turn golden. (you can use 1 - 2 tablespoons of oil instead of water if you prefer to keep things oil-free).